calicodeCat2/banknote-binder-client/README.md

 ## Home Page

-    As a user when I go to the root route, I see a nav bar with a brand and links to search, new issued, login and register.
+    As a user when I go to the root route, I see a nav bar with a brand and links to search, new issues, login and register.

     Random selections of notes from the database are displayed with information about them.